Open data platform for research within the energy sector.

 The Hybrid DH DEMO project was successfully completed on 30.04.2022.

 The “Open Data Platform” is a central interface within Green Energy Lab in which all results generated by Green Energy Lab flow together.
 Users thus have easy access to comprehensive, relevant data on the energy sector.

-The aim of the project is to deepen insights into the interconnectedness of energy systems.
+The aim of the project was to deepen insights into the interconnectedness of energy systems.
 In the future, users from households and small and medium-sized enterprises (SMEs), in particular, will be able to benefit from such knowledge.
-End-user data provides insight into consumption-intensive applications, thus giving a better overview and contributing to a better understanding of energy costs.
-Also, the analysis of user consumption patterns and load flows forms the basis for developing prognosis models.
-This is an important step towards being able to respond even more closely to the flexible needs of end users in the future.
+End-user data provided insight into consumption-intensive applications, thus giving a better overview and contributing to a better understanding of energy costs.
+Also, the analysis of user consumption patterns and load flows formed the basis for developing prognosis models.
+This was an important step towards being able to respond even more closely to the flexible needs of end users in the future.

-One focus of the “Open Data Platform” lies in developing and testing methods which increase the acceptance of innovative technologies.
-End customers are to be actively and gradually integrated into the digitization of energy systems.
-This also intends to reduce possible obstacles that hinder acceptance of new technology solutions.
-The findings from the project will be made into compact and tailor-made recommendations for various groups of stakeholders within the energy industry.
+One focus of the “Open Data Platform” was the development and testing of methods that increased the acceptance of innovative technologies.
+End customers were actively and gradually integrated into the digitization of energy systems.
+This also intended to reduce possible obstacles that hinder acceptance of new technology solutions.
+The findings from the project were condensed into compact and tailor-made recommendations for various groups of stakeholders within the energy industry.